Diversity, equal opportunity and affirmative action

 - All UAF employees have a right to a workplace that is free of discrimination and unlawful harassment.

-- If you believe this right has been violated, you have the right to contact the Office of Diversity and Equal Opportunity and file a complaint of discrimination.
+- If you believe this right has been violated, you have the right to contact the Department of Diversity and Equal Opportunity and file a complaint of discrimination.

 - Reporting discrimination is a federally protected right.
 If you are treated differently after you oppose discrimination, file a complaint of discrimination, or participate in a discrimination investigation, you have the right to file a complaint of retaliation.